devzbysiu/setup_fs/README.md

 This is very small library which allows to quickly setup directory structures in tree-like manner.

-**NOTE:** This is very limited library and not battle tested.
+**NOTE:** This is very limited, incomplete and not battle tested library .
 I'm using it in my personal projects only in tests to quickly create desired filesystem without boilerplate.
+**I don't recommend using it it production**.

 # <p id="example">Example</p>